 Are other PPC platforms doing the same?

-Amazon has already passed the 2% DST fee on to Amazon marketplace sellers, whilst Microsoft Advertising have not made an official announcement yet.
+Amazon has already passed the 2% DST fee on to Amazon marketplace sellers.

-eBay and Facebook have both decided to front the additional cost themselves, meaning advertisers on these platforms will not have to pay the additional 2% tax.
+eBay, Facebook and Microsoft have decided to absorb the additional cost themselves, meaning advertisers on these platforms will not have to pay the 2% tax.

 Concerned about your PPC ROI?